We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This highly-rated helmet offers a winning combo of features.
 It’s lightweight, comfortable, easy to adjust, and you can purchase it with or without the MIPS protection system (although this is our favorite when purchased with the MIPS feature).

-The flat back is perfect if your child is riding in a bike seat or trailer, and it comes in two sizes to ensure a fit for every toddler.
+The flat back is perfect if your child is riding in a bike seat or on a trailer, and it comes in two sizes to ensure a fit for every toddler.
+Giro is a well-known brand for adult cycling gear.
+Your little one may love having a helmet that’s like yours when they take off.

 Most durable toddler helmet